 In fact, “Micronutrient Malnutrition” is one of the key avenues of research into how aging may compromise immune function.

 Supplementing vital nutrients—such as vitamins, minerals, and enzymes—must always be done with medical supervision, especially in the elderly.
 And when done right, the difference this can make to boost immunity and overall health can be remarkable!

 The divine dozen!

 A vitamin whose 15 seconds in the sun has lasted for years now… and rightly so!
-Vitamin D, as measured in most standard blood tests, is a “pre-hormone,” which means that it is converted into a hormone and interacts with several other hormones in the body to ensure your great health and immunity.
+Vitamin D, as measured in most standard blood tests, is a “pre-hormone,” which means that it is converted into a hormone and interacts with several other hormones in the body to ensure your great immune system booster.
 Some cutting-edge doctors like to dose this vitamin at 50,000 IU per day during acute flu attacks, but most agree that 60,000 IU per week is a safe dose for a majority of people.
 What seems to work for many: 60,000 IU per week